 A fire’s area of origin can be difficult to determine when it has been burning for a considerable time or if it has involved a large area.
 Patterns of fire damage used by investigators following very severe fires might point to the seat of the fire, but equally, they might indicate areas where the fire has vented the building causing severe damage or where a greater load of fuel was available.
 Our research involving compartment fires explored the reliability of a technique called “arc mapping” which uses the electrical wiring in a building to establish the origin of a fire.
 The analysis of three-dimensional data collected during the research indicated a high probability that localised melting on electrical conductors known as ‘arcing damage’ occurred in close proximity to the fire’s area of origin.

 Arcing is defined as “a high temperature luminous electric discharge across a gap or through a medium such as charred insulation”.
-Figure 1 details a demonstration of arcing by the author when two wires (conductors) were shorted together at mains voltage.
+Below is a demonstration of arcing by the author when two wires (conductors) were shorted together at mains voltage.
 The copper conductor melts and forms a bead(s) and/or notch(es) on the wire’s surface.

 The beads and notches known as “arcing damage” can be useful to a fire investigator because they provide reliable information to assist in establishing a fire’s area of origin.
 Arcing damage usually shows the point where a fire first attacked a live electrical circuit.
 This can be of particular importance when the fire has reached full involvement or flashover.
 When flashover occurs in a room the patterns of fire damage, often relied upon by fire investigators, are overprinted and confused, rendering them less reliable.
 Arcing damage is sometimes the only way of establishing where a fire started.